fgcan10/chart_components/README.md

-# Chart_Ccomponents
+# Chart_Components

-An animated bar chart for Flutter.
+* Animated bar chart for Flutter.
 Easy to implement and customize.
+* Animated calendar grid for Flutter.

 ## Getting Started